-A bidet sprayer attaches to the water inlet pipe of the toilet and does not change how the toilet operates.
+A bidet sprayer attaches to the toilet’s water inlet pipe and does not change how the toilet operates.

-This means that if a guest or family member prefers not to use the bidet sprayer the toilet will continue to function as normal.
+This means that if a guest or family member prefers not to use the bidet sprayer, the toilet will continue to function normally.

-The bidet sprayer head will be attached to the wall or to the side of the toilet out of the way but conveniently located.
+The bidet sprayer head will be attached to the wall, or the toilet sides out of the way but conveniently located.

 Why Are Bidets Not Popular In America?

 Many people believe that in WW11, American soldiers kept seeing bidets in European brothels.
 From this, they associated bidets with the idea of sex work, poor cleanliness, and immorality.

 On returning to America, the learned bias against bidets kicked in, and the path was set to keep bidets out of the home.